adamreaksmey/Laravel-Socket.IO-Chat-App/README.md

 This chat application uses Socket.IO for realtime connection with users .
 In order to use Socket.IO you need to run a Node.js server.
 Simply switch to the base directory of the project and run `node socket` (Make sure you have [Node.JS](https://nodejs.org/en/) installed on your machine and the dependencies are installed priorly) .
 Finally, run `php artisan serve` to start the Laravel application .

+If you're using Windows, make sure you have a linux subsystem installed too.